 Now, when we are talking about alien beings, we're not talking about your regular Hollywood-type, humanoid alien, but about truly alien organisms.
 Think tentacles, interdimensionality, time travel, tentacles, slime, avatars, non-euclidean spaces, and some more tentacles.
 Among these alien beings, there were "Great Old Ones".
 Unique, and often gargantuan, creatures with an intelligence (and an agenda) far beyond the comprehension of men.
 The most famous of these Great Old Ones is without a doubt Cthulhu.
 He is in fact so iconic for this Lovecraftian universe that it is commonly referred to as the "Cthulhu Mythos" (which wasn't a term invented by Lovecraft, by the way, but by one of his followers).

 Apparently, I'm not the only one with an interest in the Cthulhu Mythos.
 As it is an inspiration for several metal bands as well.
-Some only refer to Cthulhu himself, like in some of the following songs:Others take a different road and write songs about the Great Old Ones in general, as in these:
+Some only refer to Cthulhu himself, like in some of the following songs:- The Call Of Ktulu by Metallica (on Ride The Lightning).

 7.4.08